 The programme developed new software which was well accepted in the trial, and extended DIALOG to the manualised ‘DIALOG+’ intervention.
 The findings of the trial showed that DIALOG+ is a very effective intervention, despite inconsistent implementation, and that it is likely to save costs.
 Experiences of clinicians and patients were largely positive.

-DIALOG+ influences and utilises the existing TR in community mental healthcare to initiate positive change and help patients to improve their SQOL.
+DIALOG+ influences and utilises the existing therapeutic relationship in community mental healthcare to initiate positive change and help patients to improve their subjective quality of life.
 It is an inexpensive intervention that can be used widely and flexibly, and does not require extensive training.
 The underlying psychological model is influenced mainly by principles of SFT, but is also fully compatible with methods of CBT.
-The DIALOG app and the clinician manual are now freely available for those who wish to deliver the intervention routinely in CMHTs.
+The DIALOG app, clinician manual and an e-learning version of the training are now freely available for those who wish to deliver the intervention routinely in CMHTs.

 Whilst services might consider adopting DIALOG+ already at this stage based on the existing evidence, a definitive trial appears warranted.
 Such a trial should include sites outside East London and similar inner-city areas, to test whether the suggested effect holds true in different settings and services.